 How about starting this fall by reading something that can give you a fresh perspective on biotech?
-Here is the list of biotech books that you must read, that will provide you more insight on biotechnology.
-This collection of books have a broad choice of topics, from entrepreneurial journeys to scientific breakthroughs in biotech and are fruitful for any biotech enthusiast.
+Here is the list of biotech books that you must read that will provide you more insight into biotechnology.
+This collection of books has a broad choice of topics, from entrepreneurial journeys to scientific breakthroughs in biotech and are fruitful for any biotech enthusiast.

 Table of Contents

 - 1) Biology Is Technology: The Promise, Peril, and New Business of Engineering Life by Robert Carlson

 - 2) The Antidote: Inside the World of New Pharma by Barry Werth